Electrical Engineering Technology (BS)

 - Applying project management techniques to electrical/electronic systems

 - Demonstrating creativity in the design of systems, components, or processes by researching and developing multiple solutions to problems and using a variety of tools and techniques in their work

-A student with a Bachelor of Science in Electrical Engineering Technology will be able to:
+The Student Outcomes are for a graduate with a Bachelor of Science in Electrical Engineering Technology to be able to: